The Top Master's Programs in Energy Engineering

-Masters in Energy Engineering
+Laurea Magistrale in Energy Engineering

-This programme focuses on the design and management of energy plants.
+This program focuses on the design and management of energy plants.
 Emphasis is also given to minimising the environmental impact of these plants.
 Some of the tracks offered include; Oil & Gas Engineering, Energy for development, and energy engineering for an environmentally sustainable world.

-Masters in Renewable Energy Engineering
+Master's in Renewable Energy Engineering

-Master in Photovoltaics and Solar Energy technology
+Master's in Photovoltaics and Solar Energy Technology

-This master’s course covers numerous advanced topics that include but are not limited to; Computer simulation in electronics, equipment and automation of solar power plants and fundamentals of photovoltaics.
+This Master’s course covers numerous advanced topics that include but are not limited to; Computer simulation in electronics, equipment and automation of solar power plants and fundamentals of photovoltaics.

 Solar Energy Engineering

-Masters in Nuclear Energy
+MPhil in Nuclear Energy

-The primary focus of this masters is to prepare students for industry roles, however, there is the possibility of using the masters to pave the way towards a PhD programme.
+The primary focus of this Master's is to prepare students for industry roles, however, there is the possibility of using the masters to pave the way towards a PhD programme.
 Some of the core modules include; reactor physics, Advanced Systems & Safety and Nuclear fuels & materials.

-Masters in Nuclear Energy Engineering
+Master's in Nuclear Energy Engineering

 Master of Science in Nuclear Engineering